Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 Far from swords and arquebuses (yes, 16th-century Japan already had firearms), Shinkurō retreats to the hills above Kyōto, away from the noise and chaos of the city.

-It’s easy to picture him there—frozen in meditation at the mouth of a cave, grumbling whenever a passerby gets too close.
+It’s easy to picture him there —frozen in meditation at the mouth of a cave, grumbling whenever a passerby gets too close.

-A caricature, of course—nowhere near the truth.
+A caricature, of course —nowhere near the truth.

 Granted, Sokun does spend the early years of his new life in seclusion.
 His lifestyle is austere.
-He becomes a secular hermit (kojin)—that is, he doesn’t join any official Buddhist order, but rigorously follows the Zen practices he learned in his youth.
+He becomes a secular hermit (koji)—that is, he doesn’t join any official Buddhist order, but rigorously follows the Zen practices he learned in his youth.

-He even adopts a new name: Shuan, meaning “Hermitage on the Mountain Peak.”
+He even adopts a new name: *Shuan*, meaning “Hermitage on the Mountain Peak.”
 Just in case there was any doubt about the nature of his retreat.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2025-05-15-liubei.webp){: .align-center}
 *Liu Bei Visits Zhuge Liang in His Hermitage Three Times (草廬三顧)** - Yosa Buson (与謝蕪村), ca. 1750–1784.
 Folding screen (two-panel byōbu).
 Nomura Art Museum, Kyoto.
 Source: Wikimedia Commons.
 Public Domain.*

-During his excursions into bustling Kyōto, Sokun crosses paths with monks from every school—Shingon, Tendai, Nichiren… They talk, they meditate, they play music -trading thoughts on spirit and sound alike.
+During his excursions into bustling Kyōto, Sokun crosses paths with monks from every school —Shingon, Tendai, Nichiren… They talk, they meditate, they play music -trading thoughts on spirit and sound alike.

 Music lies at the very heart of our hermit’s concerns.